-We draw attention to Note 1 of the consolidated financial statements, which indicates that a material uncertainty exists that may cast significant doubt on the Company's ability to continue as a going concern.
+We draw attention to Note 1 of the consolidated financial statements, which indicates that the Company is expected to incur further losses in the development of its business.
+As stated in Note 1, these events and conditions indicate that a material uncertainty exists that may cast significant doubt on the Company's ability to continue as a going concern.
 Our opinion is not modified in respect of this matter.